kailash-manasarovar/statement/docs/index.md

 - It is likely that [Ray Archer's house in Queen's Avenue Muswell Hill](timeline/pre-2001/1996.md#ray-archer) was a brothel/rape-house that even my father and his mates visited.
 - And of course, not forgetting crypto-giant [Polygon's conference in Bali in May 2024](timeline/2024/may.md#bali) where I was sedated-and-raped for a whole week, multiple famous men in attendance.
 - Throughout my life, I have continually met other women who I now believe have suffered similarly.
+- It is my view, this morning, that my extreme and exaggerated experience of sedated-rape throughout my life is meant to survive a mighty purpose: resetting the human mind, making us sane again.

 ### Police and government corruption